Which career feel right for you – Take the Nursing vs. Physical Therapy Career Challenge

 If you’re interested in pursuing a career in healthcare, there are countless options to choose from.
-In this post, we’re going to juxtapose registered nursing vs. physical therapy.
+In this post, we’ll compare registered nursing vs. physical therapy.
 Why?
-U.S. News & World Report ranked these occupations among the top 20 best healthcare jobs for 2021, with nurses at #14 and physical therapists at #11.
+U.S. News & World Report ranked these occupations among the top 10 best healthcare jobs for 2022, with nurses at No. 5 and physical therapists at No. 10.
 Let’s see if one of these direct patient care professions is for you.

 What Does a Registered Nurse Do?